1964 NBA draft: Draft selections and draftee career notes

-Walt Hazzard and George Wilson were selected before the draft as Los Angeles Lakers' and Cincinnati Royals' territorial picks respectively.
+Walt Hazzard and George Wilson were selected as Los Angeles Lakers' and Cincinnati Royals' territorial picks before the draft respectively.
 Jim Barnes from Texas Western College was selected first overall by the New York Knicks.
-Willis Reed from Grambling College, who went on to win the Rookie of the Year Award in his first season, was selected eight overall by the New York Knicks.
-Reed has been inducted to the Basketball Hall of Fame as a player and was also named in the 50 Greatest Players in NBA History list announced at the league's 50th anniversary in 1996.
+Willis Reed from Grambling College, who went on to win the Rookie of the Year Award in his first season, was selected eighth overall by the New York Knicks.
+Reed has been inducted into the Basketball Hall of Fame as a player and was also named in the 50 Greatest Players in NBA History list announced at the league's 50th anniversary in 1996.
 Reed, who spent all of his 10-year playing career with the Knicks, won the NBA championships twice in 1970 and 1973.
-In both NBA Finals, he was named as the Finals MVP.
+In both NBA Finals, he was named the Finals MVP.
 He also won the Most Valuable Player Award in 1970 and was selected to five All-NBA Teams and seven All-Star Games.
 He became a head coach after ending his playing career.
 He coached the Knicks for two seasons and then the New Jersey Nets for two seasons.

 Paul Silas, the 10th pick, won three NBA championships, two with the Boston Celtics in 1974 and 1976 and one with the Seattle SuperSonics in 1979.
 He also had two All-Star Game selections.
 After his playing career, he coached four NBA teams, most recently with the Charlotte Bobcats (now Charlotte Hornets).
 Jerry Sloan, the 19th pick, was selected to two All-Star Games in his playing career before becoming a head coach.
 He coached the Chicago Bulls for three seasons before being fired during the 1981–82 season.
 He then became the head coach of the Utah Jazz in 1988, the position he held until resigning in early 2011.
 He has been inducted to the Basketball Hall of Fame as a coach.
 Hazzard, 2nd pick Joe Caldwell, 4th pick Lucious Jackson and 5th pick Jeff Mullins are the only other players from this draft who have been selected to an All-Star Game.
 John Thompson, the 25th pick, has also been inducted to the Basketball Hall of Hame as a coach.
 After finishing his playing career, he became a successful college basketball head coach at Georgetown University.
 He coached the Georgetown Hoyas for 27 seasons, winning the National Collegiate Athletic Association (NCAA) championship in 1984 and becoming the first African American head coach to win a major collegiate championship.
 Aside from playing basketball, 12th pick Cotton Nash also played professional baseball in the Major League Baseball (MLB).
 He played baseball for three seasons in between his basketball career.
 He is one of only 12 athletes who have played in both NBA and MLB.